 Under applicable rules, if you do not give instructions to your brokerage firm, it will still be able to vote your shares with respect to certain "discretionary" items, but it will not be allowed to vote your shares with respect to certain "non-discretionary" items.
-As described under "What vote is required to approve each of the matters to be considered at the Annual Meeting?", the ratification of Cherry Bekaert LLP as our independent registered public accounting firm and, we believe, the amendment to our certificate of incorporation to increase authorized shares of common stock, are considered to be discretionary items under applicable rules and your brokerage firm will be able to vote on those items even if it does not receive instructions from you, so long as it holds your shares in its name.
-The remaining items of business at the Annual Meeting are "non-discretionary" and if you do not instruct your broker how to vote with respect to such proposals, your broker may not vote with respect to these proposals and those votes will be counted as "broker non-votes."
+As described under "What vote is required to approve each of the matters to be considered at the Annual Meeting?", the ratification of Cherry Bekaert LLP as our independent registered public accounting firm and, we believe, the amendment to our certificate of incorporation to effect the reverse stock split, are considered to be discretionary items under applicable rules and your brokerage firm will be able to vote on those items even if it does not receive instructions from you, so long as it holds your shares in its name.
+The remaining items of business at the Annual Meeting are "non-discretionary" and if you do not instruct your broker how to vote with respect to these proposals and those votes will be counted as "broker non-votes."
 "Broker non-votes" are shares that are held in "street name" by a bank or brokerage firm that indicates on its proxy that it does not have or did not exercise discretionary authority to vote on a particular matter.
 Please see "What vote is required to approve each of the matters to be considered at the Annual Meeting?" for information regarding the vote required to approve the matters being considered at the Annual Meeting and the treatment of broker non-votes.